cqse/teamscale-profiler-dotnet/README.md

 The release process is outomated with GitHub Releases and Appveyor:

+We use `YY.MM.revison` version scheme, e.g. `v18.2.0`.

+1. Edit `.appveyor.yml` and adust the `version` property.
-1. Go to GitHub Releases and draft a new Release
+2. Go to GitHub Releases and draft a new Release
-2. Enter the Tag name and Release name.
-It is good practice to give both the same name.
-We use `YY.MM.(minor)` version scheme, e.g. `v18.2.0`.
+3. Enter the Tag name and Release name.
+It is good practice to give both the same name, e.g. `v18.2.0`.
-3. Enter a short description of changes
+4. Enter a short description of changes
-4. Publish the release
+5. Publish the release

-Appveyour will then take care of attaching the release binary.
+AppVeyor will then take care of attaching the release binary.